Kdacones94/School-Project-Student-Database-Console-App/readme.md

 ## Introduction:

 This is a console application for my Scripting & Programming final performance assessment.
-This project is supposed to demonstrate object-oriented programming skills in C++ based on a given scenario.
+This project is supposed to demonstrate object-oriented programming skills in C++ based on a given scenario

 ## Project Scenario: